jdbc-observations/datasource-proxy/README.md

 ## about

-Provide a proxy class to intercept executing queries.
+Provide proxy classes for JDBC API to intercept executing queries.

 ## features